csc-training/csc-env-eff/slides/03_disk_areas.md

 ---

 # Disk areas in CSC's HPC environment {.title}
-In this section, you will learn how to work in different disk areas in the CSC's HPC environment
+In this section, you will learn how to work in different disk areas in CSC's HPC environment

 <div class="column">
 ![](https://mirrors.creativecommons.org/presskit/buttons/88x31/png/by-sa.png)